WebstepTrondheim/bt_position_web_ui/README.md

 ## Dependencies

-This app depends on `bt_position`. `bt_position` should be in the same folder in as this project before you try to start it.
+This app depends on [bt_position](https://github.com/WebstepTrondheim/bt_position). `bt_position` should be in the same folder in as this project before you try to start it.

 To start your Phoenix server: